-If you’ve been using the words “stock” and “broth” pretty much interchangeably, you're technically wrong.
+If you’ve been using the words stock and broth pretty much interchangeably when you're cooking, you're technically wrong.
 But you're not alone.

 If you're a stickler for accuracy, however, you should also consider whether the liquid has added flavorings.
 While stock is generally left unflavored to serve as a neutral base, broth is usually made with herbs and spices, including salt and pepper.

 By the way, if making your own broth or stock is too much work for your liking, use Julia Child's shortcut: Simmer the contents of a store-bought can for 15 to 20 minutes, along with a handful of minced carrots, onions, and celery.
 Throw in some dry white wine or dry white French vermouth and call it a day.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.